How to Format Your Emails With Examples & Best Practices

 • Make your email responsive for different devices.

-• A/B tests different formats to decide which works best and generates desired results.
+• A/B tests different formats to decide which one works best and generates the desired results.

 • Be sure while adding common email abbreviations to avoid any misconceptions